Nurse

 Are nurse services CRA eligible?

 Yes.
-Registered nurses and nurse practitioners are authorized medical practitioners under the Income Tax Act, and their services are METC eligible under paragraph 118.2(2)(a).
+Nurses are explicitly named under subsection 118.4(2) of the Income Tax Act as authorized medical practitioners, and their services qualify under paragraph 118.2(2)(a).

 Can I claim nursing services through my HSA?